jdougherty4/test/chapter2.md

 vector <- c(1,5,3,4)
 vector[2] # Outputs 5

-- Matrices: can be subset using square brackets with a comma separating the rows and columns respectively.
+- Matrices: can be subset using square brackets with a comma separating the row and column indices respectively.

 a <- matrix(1:12, nrow = 3, byrow = T)
 a[2,3] # Outputs the data point in the second row of the third column

-- Data frames: Similar to subsetting matrices, but columns can be called directly by name.
+- Data frames: Similar to subsetting matrices, but columns can also be called directly by name by using the $ symbol after the name of the data frame (names are explained in the next exercise).